malcprentice/malcprentice.github.io/Project-CoverLetterAndResume.md

 * Find an appropriate CV Template
     * Some are available to download (but many are not free)
     * There are some [built into Google](https://support.google.com/docs/answer/148833?hl=en&co=GENIE.Platform%3DDesktop)
-* Download it and fill in the details
+    * I will share one in Classroom.
+* Fill in the details.
+Add sections (e.g. for circles) if you need to
 * Try to adapt your CV to the job.
-Remember to use your circle roles/part time job work as necessary.
+* Remember to use your circle roles/part time job work as necessary.

-## Task 2: Cover letter?
+## Task 2: Cover letter
-Usually you don't just send the CV.
+* Usually you don't just send the CV.
 You send a short letter:
     * introducing yourself
     * saying how your skills/experience match those asked for in the job advert
     * giving any information they asked for which is not on your CV (e.g. interview availability)
-* gving any other highlights you really don't want them to miss
+    * giving any other highlights you really don't want them to miss

-There are different styles.
+* There are different styles.
     * UK cover letters tend to be very short (like the example below)
     * US cover letters tend to add more text, about aims/philosophy.
     * Make sure you know what style you need and find more examples.

-## Usual contents
+### Suggested structure
 * YOUR name, address, email address, date (top right)
 * THEIR Name, title, address (left aligned
 * Formal greeting